RAID 50 Data Recovery Services

 Within-Span Parameter Detection

 Once span groups are identified, each span is treated as an independent RAID 5 recovery problem.
-PC-3000 RAID Edition tests common stripe sizes (64 KB, 128 KB, 256 KB, 512 KB) and parity rotation schemes against filesystem anchor points.
+PC-3000 Data Extractor tests common stripe sizes (64 KB, 128 KB, 256 KB, 512 KB) and parity rotation schemes against filesystem anchor points.
 A correct configuration produces valid EXT4 superblock copies, XFS allocation group headers, or NTFS MFT entries at predictable offsets.
 An incorrect configuration produces random data at those offsets.

 Cross-Span Stripe Assembly